EdwardyfPeng/miMediation_benchmark/simulations/readme.md

 kk
 ```

 The simulations in our paper were executed through High Throughput Computing (HTC) environments, so we also provide the corresponding CHTC submission scripts in the `simulations/CHTC/` folder.
+(Notes: Due to an incompatibility encountered when running the `ldm` function in official package `LDM` on our server, we used the implementation available at https://github.com/liudoubletian/CRAmed for our simulations.)

 For each simulation, you can get a RDS file named as "template_%s_n_%d_p%d_d%s_num1A_%d_num1B_%d_num2_%d_seed_%d.rds".
 The RDS files from taxon level simulations contain the index of true mediators, q-value matrix and running time for different methods.
 The RDS files from global test simulations contain the global p-values and running time for different methods.